 The proposed cottages have been designed by the very well respected local architect company, Richard Gibson Architects, with a view to providing high-end self-catering accommodation, with no restrictions on use.
 The planning approval provides for a total of 7 double bedrooms with en-suite facilities in the three cottages.
 This is a link to the Linga Eco Development on their website.

 In addition to being simply letting cottages a unique development concept is in place and is based on an unplugged, ECO friendly island where visitors could experience life as it was on a traditional Shetland croft circa 1890.
-Visitors would be able to take part in traditional crofting and fishing activities without the aid of the internal combustion engine, experiencing first-hand the annual cycle of activities required to support crofting during this period.
+Although the land itself was removed from Crofting Tenure over 40 years ago, visitors would be able to take part in traditional crofting and fishing activities without the aid of the internal combustion engine, experiencing first-hand the annual cycle of activities required to support crofting during this period.
 Considerable design and study work has been completed along with a fully developed business plan.
 Suitable for supporting any application for grant funding which it is understood may be available.

 This video shows aerial footage of the village of Walls with the journey by boat to the Island of Linga.
 Stunning aerial shots of Linga highlighting both derelict cottages.
 There is also video of the neighbouring areas of Vaila with its cliffs and abundant bird life and the small hotel at Burrastow.